 Iranian Rial (IRR) in the markets

-Currency and money saving tips for Iran
+Travel, Currency and Money saving tips for Iran

 The currency is Iranian Rials and when you are wandering out and shopping or eating (most places only accept Rials).
 Even common, major credit cards like Visa and MasterCard are not accepted in Iran, so bring cash.
 It is usually not possible to change travellers’ cheques.
-You should bring enough hard currency with you ( or Euros) so you can exchange a decent amount on arrival.
+You should bring enough hard currency with you ($US or Euros) so you can exchange a decent amount on arrival.

 Iran also has another unit of currency which is Toman (a sub unit), 1 Toman is equivalent to 10 Rials.
 Thanks to the rapid inflation, Iranians often use Tomans and this is how they count money but it is always better to ask.
 I can be confusing at first but will become normal to you pretty fast.
 Just be sure to confirm which unit you are exchanging into first to avoid confusion.

 Iran Air is the largest among a growing roster of domestic airlines and boasts an extensive network of flights, covering most provincial capitals.
 Domestic prices are set by the government, so it doesn’t matter which airline you fly, the price will be the same.
 For tickets it’s best to use one of the many travel agencies, where you’ll get all the options, rather than an airline office.

 In Iran, if you can’t get somewhere by bus (or minibus), the chances are no one wants to go there.
 More than 20 bus companies offer thousands of services on buses that are cheap, comfortable and frequent.
 The quality of bus drivers does vary, but the government does its best to minimise ‘insh’Allah’ (God willing) attitudes by aggressively enforcing speed limits.
 Speeds are recorded and drivers must stop and show this log to highway police every 100km or so.
 Fares are set by the government so variations are small.
 Except on very short trips, standing is not allowed.